NishatFarihaRimi/Time_series_Grocery_Sales_Forecasting/app/readme.md

 -No data is found for the selected store-item pair.
 -Required model or data files are missing or misconfigured.

-## Model Training

-The XGBoost model used for forecasting was trained in Jupyter Notebook (VS Code).
-The full training pipeline, including hyperparameter tuning and feature selection, is documented in the notebook:

 ### Pipeline
 - Data Loading: Sales data is read from a CSV file.